Nimitz Tic-Tac UFO

-As of April 2019, the U.S. Navy is drafting new guidelines for pilots and other personnel to report encounters with "unidentified aircraft," a significant new step in creating a formal process to collect and analyze the unexplained sightings.
+As of April 2019, the U.S. Navy has set up new guidelines for pilots and other personnel to report encounters with "unidentified aircraft," a significant new step in creating a formal process to collect and analyze the unexplained sightings.
 The move is in response to a series of sightings of unknown, highly advanced aircraft intruding on Navy strike groups and other sensitive military formations and facilities, the Navy says.
 Navy spokesman Joseph Gradisher stated on April 23:

 "Since 2014, these intrusions have been happening on a regular basis.
 Recently, unidentified aircraft have entered military-designated airspace as often as multiple times per month.
 We want to get to the bottom of this.
 We need to determine who's doing it, where it's coming from and what their intent is.
 We need to try to find ways to prevent it from happening again."

 "There have been a number of reports of unauthorized and/or unidentified aircraft entering various military-controlled ranges and designated air space in recent years.
 For safety and security concerns, the Navy and the [U.S. Air Force] takes these reports very seriously and investigates each and every report."

 "As part of this effort, the Navy is updating and formalizing the process by which reports of any such suspected incursions can be made to the cognizant authorities.
 A new message to the fleet that will detail the steps for reporting is in draft."